Do not expect postcard-sized tax return from Republican plan: experts

 With lawmakers finalizing the biggest tax reform in 30 years and the president ready to sign it into law before the end of the year, the moment should be near when Ryan’s postcard stops being a rhetorical prop and becomes a reality.
 Right?

 “It’s kind of crazy to say you can file on a postcard when, first, no one is going to put their Social Security number on a postcard.
-And second, you already have a giant postcard in the form of the 1040EZ,” Mazur said, citing a 14-line Internal Revenue Service (IRS) tax form.
+And second, you already have a giant postcard in the form of the 1040EZ,” Mark Mazur, a director of the nonpartisan Tax Policy Center, said, citing a 14-line Internal Revenue Service (IRS) tax form.

 Representatives from the $11 billion U.S. tax preparation industry said that the legislation so far seemed unlikely to render their services unnecessary.